broadinstitute/taiga/README.md

 ## Deployment

-Each commit on the master branch results in a Travis test/build.
+Each commit on the taiga2 branch results in a Travis test/build.
 Travis, on test success, will build an image and push it to our AWS EC2 Taiga container.

 - Follow the AWS instructions to pull the latest image (once Travis as finished pushing it)